About the People Research Data Commons

 For example, to improve outcomes for people who suffer traumatic injuries in car accidents, we want to integrate data from the trauma registry, car accident insurance claims, accident and emergency hospital records, ambulance records, research studies and the deaths registry.
 We need to consider any existing standardisation of data structures across these sources, whether common medical concept definitions are in place, and whether there are common identifiers.

-Facilitating the application of advanced analytics techniques like machine learning – in the context of national sensitive data collections managed across disparate institutional secure data repositories – raises challenges around data heterogeneity, quality and integration which will require frontier solutions.
+Applying advanced analytics techniques like machine learning to national sensitive data collections across multiple secure data repositories raises data challenges that require innovative solutions.

 For example, to support diagnostics and improve survival of cancer patients, we want to consider how nationally distributed machine learning over cancer data and imagery can be established.
 We want the images to remain securely within clinics and yet provide parameters to a model that is supported by data and coding standards and a well curated reference dataset.